- Tito Livio Burttini was a seventeenth century scholar and inventor of a calculator device with eighteen discs.

 Almost nothing is known about Burattini’s childhood.
 As a boy, he was interested in the problems of mechanics.
-In the middle of the 1630s, he studied at the Universities of Padua and Venice, gaining a comprehensive knowledge of mathematics, physical sciences, architecture, and other disciplines.
+In the mid 1630s, he studied at the Universities of Padua and Venice, gaining a comprehensive knowledge of mathematics, physical sciences, architecture, and other disciplines.
 In 1635, a terrible fire destroyed the town of Agordo, but it seems Burattini had left his hometown several years before this disaster.

 For much of his early career, Burattini was a traveling scholar.
 His travels, and the important mathematicians and scientists he met along the way, helped pave the way for his important inventions and ideas.

 In 1637, he went abroad to Egypt (just like the inventor of the Sector, Fabrizio Mordente), where he stayed until 1641.
 He devoted himself to the study of Oriental languages and the discovery of Egyptian antiquities.
 He visited and measured pyramids and obelisks and explored the Nile and its periodic flooding.